osmandapp/web/main/docs/technical/contributions/translating-osmand.md

 ## Some Frequent Questions and Answers:

 #### Q1: Which strings should I translate?
 The Weblate tool is self explanatory.
-Only if ypu try to edit files directly:
+Only if you try to edit files directly:
 * In `strings.xml`, strings look like `<string name="shared_string_save_as_gpx">Save as GPX track</string>`.
 Translate only the `Save route as GPX track` part.
 * In `swing_messages.properties`, strings look like `IndexCreator.INDEX_CITIES=Indexing cities...`.
 Translate only the right part `Indexing cities...`.